 Courses are selected from the newly published Study Guide: for main subjects use sections Sibelius Academy + level of studies + the department you are applying for, for electives use sections "Courses for everybody" and "Courses for exchange students".

 A video recording of your playing or singing is required (students applying to wind orchestra or choral conducting: a video recording of your playing or singing and conducting is required).
 The video needs to be uploaded to the application system.
 You may choose the works freely, a good number is 2-3 pieces in contrasting styles.
 Total length of the recording should not be longer than 20 minutes.
 Videos can be attached as a link to Vimeo, SoundCloud, YouTube or DropBox.
 You can also upload videos in most file formats.
 The size of the uploaded files should not exceed 100MiB.

 Students applying to composition: Scores

-Composition applicants must submit the score of one-two composed piece(s) showing both technical and compositional skills.
+Composition applicants must submit the score of one or two work(s) showing both technical and compositional skills.

 Students applying to Music Technology: Portfolio

 Music technology applicants should include a portfolio of previous works to the application.